Always LEAVE NO TRACE.

-The hike to Pockwock Falls is a short walk down a nondescript dirt road, followed by a sharp right turn into the woods, as you follow the river upstream for a short distance.
-The walk down that nondescript dirt road may seem boring, but when you put it in context, it’s actually very interesting.
+The short hike to Pockwock Falls starts down a nondescript dirt road, followed by a sharp right turn into the woods, as you follow the river upstream for a short distance.
+The walk down the dirt road may seem boring, but when you put it in context, it’s actually very interesting.
 This road, called the Camptown Road used to be part of the Old Annapolis Road, constructed by the British in the 1800s as a route to Annapolis Royal, you’re literally walking in the footsteps of history.

 The Old Annapolis Road was previously maintained and promoted with interpretive and directional signage by previous owner Bowater Mersey for #hiking, cross-country skiing, and forest education.
 The road can be busy with ATV traffic so keep your head up and move off to the side if you hear them.
 Live bait traps are often laid in this area, so dogs should always be kept close at hand, on leash.